NicoMuntean/Fractal-Renderer/README.md

 Optical depth is achieved by employing the [Phong reflection model](https://en.wikipedia.org/wiki/Phong_reflection_model) in combination with a crude [Ray Tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) implementation to simulate physical shadows.

+The ***camera*** and ***lamp*** object are freely placeable in all 3 spacial coordinates, alternating *pitch*,*yaw*, and *roll* of the objects is in principle possible, but results in bugs as of now, thus not recommended.
+Video rendering is not implemented yet, but in principle possible, by rendering multiple images and combining them to a video sequence.

 ## Planned Features

+- Properly implementing angle transformation operations
+- Properly implementing the stretch coefficient
+- Implementing support for GPU rendering
+- Video rednering
+- Time dynamic fractal parameters
+- Camera and lamp movement paths
+- Control GUI
+- Include more 3D fractals (e.g. Julia Quarterions, ...)
+- Iclude support for user defined distance estimators -> own 3D fractal shapes